 - Green chutney can make or break your vegetarian grilled sandwich.
 So, check out this tried and tested recipe for green chutney that is a hot favorite with my readers.

-- Always slather butter first and THEN green chutney.
-Prevents your bread from becoming soggy.
+- Always slather butter first and THEN the green chutney.
+It prevents your bread from becoming soggy.

-- If you are making this Bombay potato sandwich recipe for a picnic, the alternative to grilling would be to toast the bread slices till they are golden brown and then either assemble it just before serving it or making it beforehand.
-Or you could just not grill it and serve it like English tea sandwiches.
+- If you are making this Bombay potato sandwich recipe for a picnic, the alternative to grilling would be to toast the bread slices till they are golden brown and then either assemble it just before serving it or make it beforehand.
+You can skip grilling as well and serve it like English tea sandwiches.

-- Poha Chivda – Make this poha chivda under 10 minutes – makes for a great after school snack.
+- Poha Chivda – Make this poha chivda in under 10 minutes for a great after-school snack.